bryxli/zoe-bot/readme.md

 <img src=public/custom.png align='left'>
 &dollar;summonername - replaced with player's name<br>
 &dollar;championname - replaced with the champion played<br>
-&dollar;kda - replaced with the calculated KDA of the game<br>
+&dollar;kda - replaced with the calculated KDA of the game

 <br clear='left'/>